 3.3.4 Special Rules Governing American Indians and Alaskan Natives

-Contractor shall comply with applicable laws, rules and regulations relating to the provision of Covered Services to any individual enrolled in Contractor’s Certified QHP in the Individual Exchange who is determined by the Exchange to be an eligible American Indian or Alaskan Native as defined in section 4(d) of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+Contractor shall comply with applicable laws, rules and regulations relating to the provision of Covered Services to any individual enrolled in Contractor’s QHP in the Individual Exchange who is determined by the Exchange to be an eligible American Indian or Alaskan Native as defined in section 4(d) of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450b(d).
 Such requirements include the following:

 Contractor shall cover Covered Services furnished through a health care provider pursuant to a referral under contract for directly furnishing an item or service to an American Indian with no cost-sharing as described in the Affordable Care Act Section § 1402(d)(2).